a-agmon/prism_cache/README.md

-# Lake Cache
+# Prism Cache

 A Redis-protocol compatible caching layer for databases, bridging the gap between traditional databases and high-performance caching.

 ## Overview

-Lake Cache provides a Redis-compatible interface to your existing databases, offering:
+Prism Cache provides a Redis-compatible interface to your existing databases, offering:

 - **Redis Protocol Support**: Interact with your database using familiar Redis commands
 - **Transparent Caching**: Automatic caching of database queries with configurable TTL